yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 It may be a bit tough to tell from such a simple app, but Angular is quite a powerful framework.
 I can understand some peoples frustrations with it in feeling that it takes over the reins too much.
 But that also means that it takes care of a lot of the minute details allowing you to focus on functionality.

 Having now worked some with Angular, React, and Backbone, I found that React was the easiest to pick up but that I had an easier time scaling up an app's functionality with Angular.
-However, that can also be due to the fact that these technologies aim to fill different voids.
 Backbone was the hardest for me to pick up, but I also see it's value in it being a lightweight framework.
+Each of these technologies aim to fill different voids.

 At the end of the day, I think which technologies you use should be determined on a project by project basis.